 So you’ve bought your first jar of cashews to level up your nutrition game.
 You opened the package, and try to eat a handful as a pick-me-up snack around noon.
-So far things are going great, but you noticed that the label suggests that you should finish the cashews within about 2 weeks.
+So far things are going great, but you noticed that the label suggests that you should finish the nuts within about 2 weeks.
 Do cashews go bad?

-Or maybe you bought cashews in bulk and aren’t sure how to store them, so they last the longest.
+Or maybe you’ve bought cashews in bulk and aren’t sure how to store them, so they last the longest.
 You heard some people refrigerate these nuts, but you find it quite odd.
 Plus refrigerator and freezer space come at a premium in your household, so you want to use that space only if it actually benefits the cashews.

 If some of those concerns sound familiar, and you would like to read more about storage, shelf life, and going bad of cashews, this article is for you.

 How to Store Cashew Nuts